jparklab/synology-csi/README.md

 NOTE: if you have already created storage class, you would need to delete the storage class and recreate it.

 # Synology configuration

+As multiple logins are executed from this service at almost the same time, your Synology might block the requests and you will see `407` errors (with version 6) or `400` errors in your log.
+It is advisable to disable Auto block and IP checking if you want to get this working properly.

 Make sure you do the following:
 - go to Control Panel / Security / General: Enable "Enahnce browser compatibility by skipping IP checking"